 A Dress Fit for a King - Project progress

-Now, thanks to all of the support from our visitors, we have engaged conservator Melangell Penrhys and replica costume maker Michelle Barker to reconstruct the dress and ensure visitors will be able to see it for years to come.
+Now, thanks to all of the support from our visitors, we have engaged conservator Melangell Penrhys and replica costume maker Michelle Barker.
+Together they reconstructed the dress and ensured visitors will be able to see it for years to come.
 Watch the videos and hear about Melangell and Michelle's work.

 Keep your eyes on this article as we update it with notes from the conservators, and stay in the loop with how the restoration project is coming along and their progress.

 28 Feb 19

 Completing the mantua

 Mela's update for today: "Today was bodice day!
 Following the construction of the complete sleeve I have now made up the left sleeve using the original sleeve ruffles and the digitally printed fabric mounted onto calico.
 And today completed the insertion and stitching around the shoulder to make the bodice symmetrical and to give Anne some covering up on her left arm!
 Both the side seams are now stitched down and the bodice is complete apart from stitching down the robing’s.
 There are some severe storage creases on the train at the back and over the past few weeks I have been attempting to gradually relax them using a very slow cold humidification method.
 Once moisture is absorbed by the silk fibres they can ‘relax’ a little and the addition of glass weights helps to ‘iron’ them out – no heat is used as this can damage the 200+ year old silk.
 The creases cannot be completed eradicated but there is an improvement at least."

 24 Sep 18